Skip to content

 TIP

 Stream mode uses the official DingTalk SDK to establish a WebSocket long connection.
-No public IP is required, so it is the recommended choice.
-To enable AI Card streaming, set message_type to card and provide a template ID.
+No public IP required.
+For AI Card streaming, set message_type: card and provide a template ID.

 Feishu (Lark)